Wintermute0110/plugin.program.AEL.dev/NOTES.md

 # TODO #

+ * Make sure Launching of Favourites/Collections/Virtual Launchers works OK.

+ * Command to delete Collections.

+ * Scraper should report wheter it supports and asset or not.

+ * Scraper should cache web pages between searches to reduce bandwidth usage and increase speed.

+# DONE #

  * Fix scraper in `Edit ROM/Launcher` menus.

  * Make sure ROM scanner does not search/scrape assets whose directory is not configured.
-(DONE)

- * Make sure scraper does not scrape assets with unconfigured directories when editing ROMs/Launchers.
+ * Make sure scraper does not scrape assets with unconfigured directories when editing Categories/Launchers/ROMs.

- * Scraper should report wheter it supports and asset or not.

- * Scraper should cache web pages between searches to reduce bandwidth usage and increase speed.

 # listitem.setInfo() overlay values and effects #